tnipen/tnipen.github.io/_posts/2020-05-29-netatmo-titanlib-gridpp.markdown

 ![Result of the quality control]({{ site.url }}/assets/img/titan_sct.png)

-## Creating the analysis
+## Correcting the weather model

-Once we have a set of trustworth observations, we can assimilate those into the NWP background.
-Gridpp provides a function that performs optimal interpolation (OI), which merges a background field and a set of observations, based on their relative accuracies.
-We will first use the deterministic OI scheme, which takes a single ensemble member.
-We will take the control member, which has index 0 in the background file.
+Once we have a set of trustworth observations, we can correct the output from the weather model.
+The model file contains a gridded forecasts for the current conditions on a 2.5 km by 2.5 km grid.
+Gridpp contains, among other things, functions for merging observations into gridded forecasts using optimal interpolation (OI).
+This method merges the two data sources, based on their relative accuracies: The observations are generally more accurate than the model output, and will therefore be weighted more heavily.

+Let's continue by reading the gridded model data from file:

 {% highlight python %}
 import gridpp
 import numpy as np

-with netCDF4.Dataset('analysis.nc', 'r') as file:
-    index_control = 0
+file = netCDF4.Dataset('model.nc', 'r')
 blats = file.variables['latitude'][:]
 blons = file.variables['longitude'][:]
-    belevs = file.variables['surface_geopotential'][0, 0, index_control, :, :] / 9.81
+belevs = file.variables['surface_geopotential'][0, :, :] / 9.81
 bgrid = gridpp.Grid(blats, blons, belevs)
-    background = file.variables['air_temperature_2m'][0, 0, index_control, :, :]
+background = file.variables['air_temperature_2m'][0, :, :]
+file.close()

 points = gridpp.points(obs_lats[index_valid_obs], obs_lons[index_valid_obs], obs_elevs[index_valid_obs])
 {% endhighlight %}

-OI does not require you to specify the error variance of the background and the observations.
-Instead, only their ratios is needed.
+OI has a number of tuning parameters.
+The first one is the ratio of the error variance of the observations to the model.
 Since we trust observations more than the background, we set the ratio to 0.1.
 OI also requires the background values at the observation points.
 In many cases a simple method like nearest neighbour or bilinear is sufficient, however the gridpp functions allows you to calculate any values if desired.